What is THC (Tetrahydrocannabinol)?

 What is the difference between THC and CBD?

-THC and CBD are both compounds found in cannabis, but THC is psychoactive, altering perception and cognition, whereas CBD is non-psychoactive and is recognised for its potential therapeutic effects without inducing a "high."
+THC and CBD are both compounds found in cannabis; however, while THC is psychoactive, altering perception and cognition, CBD is non-psychoactive and is widely studied for its properties without inducing a "high."

 Can THC show up on a drug test?